AelianaShen/CrackStation/README.md

     let ans = try CrackStation.crack(password: "86f7e437faa5a7fce15d1ddcb9eaeaea377667b8")
     ans is the key which match the given SHA1 else return "SHA1 Not Found")

+If you want to use decrypt function:

+    let ans = decrypt(shaHash: "86f7e437faa5a7fce15d1ddcb9eaeaea377667b8")
+    ans is the key which match the given SHA1 else return "SHA1 Not Found")

+### C.Version
+The latest stable version is 1.0.0

+### D.Author
+This package is build by Aeliana (Po-Hsuan) Shen.